RocketDocs vs. Arphie: AI-native vs. enterprise-grade

 Where Arphie might be the right choice for your team

-Arphie is doing real innovation that deserves attention.
+Arphie brings a fresh approach to the category.
 Arphie may be the better fit if any of these apply.

 - You are a high-growth tech company prioritizing AI sophistication and pace of innovation over enterprise governance maturity